1-877-929-7245

 Day 2 - Discovering Oslo, one of the world’s most walkable capitals

-After breakfast, we begin to explore the Norwegian capital with a local guide by coach, visiting some of its most renowned sights.
-We start at Oslo's incredible opera house, with its unique angled exterior of marble and white granite, which visitors are encouraged to walk on the roof for great views across Oslofjord, if the weather is suitable.
-We see the City Hall and the neoclassical Royal Palace, then continue to Vigeland Sculpture Park to walk among the extraordinary art of Gustav Vigeland.
+After breakfast, we begin to explore the Norwegian capital with a local guide by coach.
+We start at Oslo's incredible opera house, which has a unique, angled exterior of marble and white granite.
+Visitors are encouraged to walk on the roof for great views across Oslofjord if the weather is suitable.
+We see the City Hall and the neoclassical Royal Palace, then continue to Vigeland Sculpture Park to walk among the art of Gustav Vigeland.
 Our tour ends at lunchtime, and you are at leisure for the rest of the day.

 Includes